SanderRonde/CustomRightClickMenu/README.md

 ### Installing from repo

-Clone the repo, run `npm install`, run `tsc --watch false` and run `grunt build` task, load the extension into chrome from the "build/" folder.
+Clone the repo, run `npm install`, run `tsc` and run `grunt build` task, load the extension into chrome from the "build/" folder.

 ## Developing Scripts